 Aspergillus, like many other moulds, can produce highly toxic chemicals known as mycotoxins.
 Some of these are useful and well known e.g. alcohol & penicillin.
-Others are gaining recognition for less useful purposes as they contaminate food and animal feeds, making it unusable or uneconomic, and forcing the value of a crop downwards.
-This is particularly painful in developing countries.
-There is a fair amount of research available on the effect of mycotoxins on the productivity of farmed animals, but very little on the effect of mycotoxins on humans.
+Others are gaining recognition for less useful purposes as they contaminate food and animal feeds, making them unusable or uneconomic, and forcing the value of a crop downwards.
+This is particularly painful in developing countries when food is short.
+It is true to say that there is a fair amount of research available on the effect of mycotoxins on the productivity of farmed animals, but very little on the effect of mycotoxins on humans.

-Much is currently being made of the possible health effects of mycotoxins produced by fungi growing in damp buildings.
-This is a source of great debate and more than one vested interest has given its opinion.
+What do we know about the possible health effects of inhaled mycotoxins produced by fungi growing in damp buildings?
+This has been a source of great debate over the last 20 years and more than one vested interest has given its opinion.
 The debate gets very technical, so in a few simple points:

 - The AMOUNT of toxins ingested by breathing will usually be too low to cause an acute (immediate) toxic effect on health, though these figures are based on toxicity in animals other than humans.
 Some humans may be more sensitive than others.

 - We do not fully understand all of the potential sources of mycotoxins

 - Repeated exposure to low doses of mycotoxins has been shown to affect health in animals

 - Different mycotoxins can work together to cause health problems in animals, such that neither has an effect on its own, but together they can.
 Mycotoxins or other types of toxins/irritants may well be present in combination in damp buildings – this is a risk whose extent isn’t yet well understood.